 - A Selmer Series III

-All were in the traditional bronze material with gold lacquer.
+All were in the traditional brass material with gold lacquer.
 Here are my own observations: (Your mileage may vary.)

 All three manufacturers offered key feel that was noticeably smoother and more refined than the P. Mauriat.
 My P. Mauriat horn had a decidedly clunkier and less “buttoned down” action, versus the buttery smooth feel of these other horns.
 These horns were also ergonomically superior – the keywork fit my hands more comfortably.